Ada-Developers-Academy/ada-precourse-v2/intro-to-python/dictionaries.md

 * type: code-snippet
 * language: python3.6
 * id: 8b55c0e8-f7db-45e3-8fdc-ae6a70e0fb32
-* title: Get Word Progress
+* title: Generate Word Progress String
 * points: 1
 * topics: python, dictionaries

 ##### !question

-Write a helper function `get_word_progress` that takes two variables, a word and a dictionary where each letter in the word is a key and the values are `True` or `False`.
+Write a helper function `generate_word_progress_string` that takes two variables, a word and a dictionary where each letter in the word is a key and the values are `True` or `False`.
 The function returns a string that represents the word, with spaces between each letter.
 For each letter, if the value in the dictionary is `True`, the letter is displayed.
 If the value in the dictionary is `False`, the letter is replaced with a `_` character.

 Example inputs and outputs: